 Semester abroad in Seville

-Are you thinking of doing a semester abroad in Seville while gaining credits for your home college?
+Are you thinking of doing a semester abroad in Seville while earning credits for your home university?
 That seems like a pretty great idea to us too!
 This is probably a pretty daunting task for you to organize yourself so we’ve made our semester abroad in Seville program as simple for you as possible!
 This program at CLIC includes Spanish lessons, accommodation, cultural activities, health insurance, and a bunch of other goodies.
 We’ll even pick you up from the airport and take you straight to your accommodation!

 On your first day of class, you’ll be placed into a group at your level and introduced to your teacher and classmates, and then in the afternoon we’ll give you a tour of the city so you can get your bearings around your new home for the next few months.
 We make sure you’re looked after from the moment you arrive until the day you leave, so you can focus on exploring Spain and learning Spanish!